Ganz Works: Transformers

+In May 1885, at the Hungarian National Exhibition in Budapest, Deri, Blathy, and Zipernowski held a large-scale demonstration of what is widely regarded as the prototype of modern AC lighting systems.
+Their system used 75 transformers in parallel connection, supplying 1,067 incandescent Edison lamps from an AC generator that provided 1,350 V.

 AC Power stations

 In 1886, the ZBD engineers designed, and the company supplied, electrical equipment for the world's first power station to use AC generators to power a parallel connected common electrical network.
 This was the Italian steam-powered Rome-Cerchi power plant.

 Following the introduction of the transformer, the Ganz Works changed over to production of alternating-current equipment.
 For instance, Rome's electricity was supplied by hydroelectric plant and long-distance energy transfer.